 makes Windows-specific plain-text data compatible with modern Windows, Linux, and Mac | |

-ffmpeg -i infile -acodec libmp3lame result.mp3 |
+ffmpeg -i infile -acodec libmp3lame outfile.mp3 |

-convert the audio file infile into the MP3-encoded result.mp3 |
+convert the audio file given into another MP3-encoded file | ||

-ffmpeg -i infile -codec:a aac result.m4a |
+ffmpeg -i infile -codec:a aac outfile.m4a |

-convert the audio file infile into the AAC-encoded result.m4a |
+convert the audio file given into another AAC-encoded file | ||

 ffmpeg -i song.m4a -ss 00:00:06 -to 00:03:58 -c copy |